 The following products may be an alternative to cow’s milk

-- Soya drink: As the name implies, this is made from soya beans and has a slightly sweet flavour.
-Soya milk goes well with muesli and is very good for baking.
+- Soy Milk: As the name implies, this is made from soybeans and has a slightly sweet, nutty flavour.
+Soy milk goes well with muesli and is very good for baking.
+It can also be used as a dairy alternative in tea, coffee and with cereal.

-- Oat drink: As the name implies, this is made from oats and is a type of grain milk which is produced from oats.
+- Oat Milk: As the name implies, this is made from oats and is a type of grain milk which is produced from oats.
 Oat milk is great for baking or with muesli.

-- Almond drink: Nutty-tasting almond drink is ideal with muesli and in sauces, and is also very good for baking because of its nutty aroma.
+- Almond Milk: Nutty-tasting almond milk is ideal with muesli and in sauces, and is also very good for baking because of its nutty aroma.
+Almond milk is also becoming quite popular in coffee.

-- Rice drink: This type of grain milk is obtained from rice.
-You can consume it in case of gluten intolerance.
+- Rice Milk: This type of grain milk is obtained from rice.
+It is safe to consume in the case of gluten intolerance.
 Rice milk is highly suitable for rice pudding and for baking.